 CARILEC holds its first ever Symposium for Legal Officers and Corporate Secretaries for its utility members and stakeholders.
 This Symposium will focus on information sharing and training and development needs of the Corporate Secretaries of its members and stakeholders on the theme “Promoting Diversity in the Workplace.”
-The primary focus for the Corporate Secretaries Symposium would be on emerging governance and regulatory matters affecting the energy and telecommunications sector, especially with respect to renewable energy.
+The primary focus for the Corporate Secretaries Symposium would be on emerging governance and regulatory matters relevant to utilities (energy, water and telecommunications) and other entities interested in strengthening corporate governance practices.

 Who will attend